Khalid-Hasan96/coders-quiz/README.md

 # My Project Name is Coders Quiz.
 # I use React to build this website.
-Also I use Tailwind CSS and it's framework Daisy UI to customize and apply styles on the website.
+Also I use Tailwind CSS and it's library Daisy UI to customize and apply styles on the website.
 # Website Link: https://codesquiz.netlify.app/

 Steps:-
 ## At first I create a React file using npx create-react-app
-## Then I instal React Router.
+## Then I install React Router.
 ## After that I install Tailwind CSS & Daisy UI
 ## After installing all this I create some components folder
 ## I create layout for the website